 I am sharing some of my favourite ways to make Christmas extra magical for the children in your household, plus of course, sharing my free printable Santa Tags for you to use as often as you would like!

-Inspired by an image I saw on Facebook recently, I decided to have a bit of a play around with making my own Santa tag for presents and I am pretty happy with the end result.
-A cute way to excite them Christmas morning when the kids go to open their presents and see the tag straight from the North Pole and Santa himself.
+This is a cute way to excite the kids on Christmas morning when they go to open their presents and see the tag straight from the North Pole and Santa himself.

-Now try not to laugh too hard but I would have been at least 11 by the time I found out Santa was my parents…
+Try not to laugh too hard but I would have been at least 11 by the time I found out the truth about Santa…

 But we still played along a bit after that.
 I still wonder if my brother half believed in his late teens.
 He was usually up snooping around the presents before I was.

 When our girls were too little to really understand the Santa part of our family Christmas traditions, we still started doing things to build up that feeling of magic anyway.

 We are lucky enough to have the traditions from two different cultures forming part of our Christmas celebrations each year, which also means we work harder to keep our kids grateful and humble.

 My husband’s family are Polish which means Santa visits the grandparent’s house on Christmas Eve during the traditional Wigilia.

 Then for our Australian tradition, Santa comes while you are sleeping and leaves gifts beneath the tree.
 We save our gifts for Christmas morning and let their Grandparents do the giving on Christmas Eve… via Santa.